-- 1. High school graduation or equivalent. - 2.
-A physical examination prior to any clinical coursework. - 3.
-The applicant will shadow a CVT or equivalent for a minimum of 60 hours in an animal care facility under the direction of a licensed veterinarian.
-A completion form must be signed by the CVT and veterinarian prior to application. - 4.
-VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in January and is very competitive.
+1. High school graduation or equivalent.

+2. A physical examination prior to any clinical coursework.

+3. The applicant will shadow a CVT or equivalent for a minimum of 40 hours in an animal care facility under the direction of a licensed veterinarian.
+A completion form must be signed by the CVT and veterinarian prior to application.

+4. VT Application Process: students are strongly encouraged to get their application in early, as this selection process begins in January and is very competitive.
 Applications will be accepted starting September 1st.
 Applicants are interviewed and reviewed for selection in the order in which the program received their application.
-The program admits 24 students each fall.
-Applications are available online at the department page or you may request to have one mailed to you through New Student Services.
+The program admits up to 32 students each fall.
+Applications are available online at the department page.

-- 5. Students wishing to apply after March 1st should check whether applications are still being accepted at the department page. - 6.
-Interview with VT selection committee: the interview is part of a written and oral selection process. - 7.
-A rabies vaccination is required prior to admission and required by many clinical sites. - 8.
-Minimum of "C" average in courses previously completed at Black Hawk College and any courses transferred from other colleges is required. - 9.
-Students must achieve a grade of "C" or above in all VT courses to continue in the program.
+5. Students wishing to apply after March 1st should check whether applications are still being accepted at the department page.

+6. Interview with VT selection committee: the interview is part of a written and oral selection process.

+7. A rabies vaccination is required prior to admission and required by many clinical sites.

+8. Minimum of "C" average in courses previously completed at Black Hawk College and any courses transferred from other colleges is required.

+9. Students must achieve a grade of "C" or above in all VT courses to continue in the program.
 Final grades below a "C" will result in dismissal from the program.